Which bridge camera brand?

 Our one-of-a-kind reliability survey of camera owners highlights the differences between the best and worst bridge camera brands.

 The annual Which? reliability survey shines a light on the bridge camera brands you can rely on for years and the ones more likely to let you down before their time.

 We ask bridge camera owners about their experiences with their camera, including how satisfied they are with it and what faults, if any, it developed over the first five years of its life to help you choose a model that will last.

 Below we’ve collated all our unique reliability ratings for bridge cameras and rated each brand over a lifespan of five years, so you can see how the cameras from all the major brands compare.

 Only logged-in Which? members can view our exclusive reliability ratings in the table below.
-If you’re not yet a member, sign up for a £1 trial to get instant access.
+Join Which? to get instant access.